MichelleW1234/cse15l-lab-reports/Week7LabReport.md

 - `<enter>`

 ### commands summary:
 I first entered the command `cd lab7` to get into the lab7 directory and access the `ListExamplesTest.java` file.
-I then pasted the command `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` after copying it from my notes by pressing `<cmd> + <v>` together, and pressed `<enter>` to go forth with compiling the tests.
-Finally, I pasted `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore` after copying it from my notes by pressing `<cmd> + <v>` together, and completed the command by typing in the name of the tester file without the `.java` at the end (`ListExamplesTests`), which created the command `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests`.
+I then pasted the command `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` after copying it from my notes by pressing `<cmd> and <v>` together, and pressed `<enter>` to go forth with compiling the tests.
+Finally, I pasted `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore` after copying it from my notes by pressing `<cmd> and <v>` together, and completed the command by typing in the name of the tester file without the `.java` at the end (`ListExamplesTests`), which created the command `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests`.
 I pressed `<enter>` to run the tester file.

 ## 7. Edit the code file to fix the failing test